CRS Case study The Submerged button

 - Latest news

-- Database Update Crash Recovery System April 2023
+- Database Update Crash Recovery System September 2024

-- Database Update Crash Recovery System March 2023
+- Database Update Crash Recovery System August 2024

 - Latest news

-- Database Update Crash Recovery System April 2023
+- Database Update Crash Recovery System September 2024

-- Database Update Crash Recovery System March 2023
+- Database Update Crash Recovery System August 2024

 CRS Case study: EV upside down in the water

 In the Netherlands, a single-vehicle accident recently occurred where an electric passenger car (Volkswagen ID.5) ended upside down in the water for unknown reasons.
 One person was freed from the vehicle by bystanders and taken to hospital.
 Divers from the fire brigade entered the water to rule out the presence of any other victims.
-When this was not the case, the EV was taken out of the water by a salvage company with a crane.
+When this was not the case, the EV was taken out of the water by a crane.

 Is launching divers or rescuers into the water with an electric vehicle in the water safe?
 Research shows there is no electrocution risk if an electric vehicle is fully or partially submerged in water because the vehicle switches off the power supply itself.
 This also happened in the case of the ID.5 because the curtain and driver airbags deployed due to the rolling movement.